Responsibility, Compliance, Sustainability

 Legally and ethically compliant behavior is the responsibility of KfW Capital.
-To this end, the managing directors commit themselves in the Code of Conduct (in German) of KfW Capital.
+To this end, the managing directors commit themselves in the code of conduct of KfW Capital.

 Corporate social responsibility is inherent for KfW group and for KfW Capital.

-Therefore KfW Capital is committed to the sustainability guidelines (in German) that govern KfW’s domestic promotion programs.
-In addition, KfW’s group-wide Exclusion List and Sectoral Guidelines are applied to all new investments.
+In addition, KfW’s group-wide Exclusion List are applied to all new investments.

 KfW Capital contributes to Sustainable Development Goals (SDGs) of the United Nations